tmolteno/3d/prop/INSTALL.md

 ## First Run

 The results from xfoil are stored in a database (sqlite).
-Before running this program for the first time, create a database file using
+The distribution contains a database file (foil_simulator.db) If this is missing, or you believe the results stored there are corrupted, you can delete this file and recreate it using

     make db